 Interview translated from Russian and edited for clarity.

-This article originally appeared in the Spring/Summer 2019 issue of Sixtysix.
+A version of this article originally appeared in the Spring/Summer 2019 issue of Sixtysix.
 Subscribe today.